lazycodebaker/Tracking-ROI/README.md

 target_link_libraries(tracking ${OpenCV_LIBS})
 ```

-## Contributing
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.